 Where does the data for the State of Global Air come from?

-The data used in the State of Global Air resources are developed as part of the Institute for Health Metrics and Evaluation’s (IHME) annual Global Burden of Disease (GBD) project, a systematic, scientific effort to quantify the magnitude of health loss from all major diseases, injuries, and risk factors by age, sex, and population.
-See Contributors for more information.
+The data used in the State of Global Air resources are developed as part of the Institute for Health Metrics and Evaluation’s (IHME) annual Global Burden of Disease (GBD) study, a systematic, scientific effort to quantify the magnitude of health loss from all major diseases, injuries, and risk factors by age, sex, and population.
+Note that these are scientific estimates developed through use of a wide range of data sources including air quality data available through the WHO Ambient Air Quality Database, census data, demographic and health surveys, disease prevalence studies and other sources.
+Explore all data inputs here.

 Why might the health effects of air pollution be more severe in some communities?